 - Add sugar, cardamom powder and mix well.
 I powdered cardamom along with little sugar.
 Check the sweetness.
 If needed add more.

-- Cook string occasionally till the sugar blends well with the papaya.
-The sugar in the halwa should form to strings or rather turn sticky.
-This makes the halwa taste the best.
+- Cook stirring occasionally till the sugar blends well with the papaya.

 - Turn off the stove when the papaya halwa turns thick.
 Garnish with nuts & raisins.